 Lastly, what’s your typical day like in Bali?

-Right now, our mornings start early because Luna is awake by 5am.
-It’s just us three in the morning and we spend some time together.
+Right now, our mornings start early because Luna is awake by 6am.
+It’s just us three in the morning and we spend some time together as a family.

-Then Rafael goes to the studio to work and I either teach a class or I play and dance with Lula.
+Then Rafael goes to the studio to work, and I either teach a class or I play and dance with Luna.
 Sometimes I find the time to go to class myself, maybe two or three times a week.

-Afterwards I hang out in the studio, drop into the office and see what’s going on.
+Afterwards, I hang out in the studio, and drop into the office and see what’s going on.
 I might have a meeting or get some work done on my computer.
 I have lunch at the studio and then in the afternoon I go home and spend time with Luna.

 In the evening we have dinner early and then Luna goes to bed at 7:30pm.
-After that I have space to work on things like my upcoming retreats or sequencing for my classes.
+After that I have space to work on things like my upcoming retreat or sequencing for my classes.

 So that’s a typical day.
-And Some days I also find time to have lunch with friends.
-Because that’s also important.
-But yeah, life is good.
+Some days I also find time to have lunch with friends.
+Because that’s also important to stay connected to the beautiful community we have here.
+In short, life is good.